cyberhexe/red-toolkit/README.md

 ## Reconnaissance
 ### Active Intelligence Gathering
+* **bfac** BFAC (Backup File Artifacts Checker): An automated tool that checks for backup artifacts that may disclose the web-application's source code. https://github.com/mazen160/bfac
 * **Reconnoitre** A reconnaissance tool made for the OSCP labs to automate information gathering and service enumeration whilst creating a directory structure to store  results, findings and exploits used for each host, recommended commands to execute and directory structures for storing loot and flags. https://github.com/codingo/Reconnoitre
+* **nullinux** Nullinux is an internal penetration testing tool for Linux that can be used to enumerate OS information, domain information, shares, directories, and users through SMB. https://github.com/m8r0wn/nullinux
 * **sharesearch** ShareSearch tool goes through hosts with SMB, NFS, checking credentials, looking for interesting stuff and greping sensitive data in it.
 WARNING!
 Alfa version, a lot of bugs and spaghetti code. https://github.com/nikallass/sharesearch
 * **enumapis** Discovery of hidden API's through traversing web applications https://github.com/infosec-au/enumapis
 * **jsearch** Jsearch a simple script that grep infos from javascript files https://github.com/incogbyte/jsearch